athillyerwork/athillyerwork/README.md

 - 👋 Hi, I’m @athillyerwork
 - 👀 I’m interested in game development and systems automation.
 - 🌱 I’m currently learning C# with the .NET framework
-- 📫 How to reach me? -will add in the future
+- 📫 How to reach me? athillyer@profben.com

 <!---
 athillyerwork/athillyerwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.